Ken Hatfield: Arkansas

 Hatfield then moved to his alma mater, Arkansas, where he compiled a 55–17–1 record from 1984 to 1989.
 His teams won two straight Southwest Conference titles in 1988 and 1989, a feat that the Razorbacks had not accomplished since his playing days.
-On January 2, 1989, Hatfield became the first former player to coach his alma mater in the Cotton Bowl Classic.
+He was named the SWC Coach of the Year in 1988.
+On January 2, 1989, Hatfield became the second former player to coach his alma mater in the Cotton Bowl Classic, the first being Gene Stallings at Texas A&M beating Coach Bear Bryant & Alabama in 1967 season (1968 Cotton Bowl).
 Arkansas's Southwest Conference championship in 1989 is the program's last conference title to date.

 Hatfield had a somewhat frosty relationship with longtime Arkansas athletic director Frank Broyles, even though Broyles had been his coach during his playing days.
 Broyles had a reputation for being very hands-on with the football program he had built into a national power as head coach from 1958 to 1976.
 As good as Hatfield's last two Razorback teams had been, he lost several recruits after 1987 when rival coaches claimed he was in Broyles' doghouse.
 When Broyles signed a new five-year contract in early 1990, Hatfield left for Clemson University without even visiting the campus.
 Later, when Hatfield was asked if Broyles had been a factor in his abrupt departure from Fayetteville, he replied, "His name is on the (athletics) building down there.
 Let that be my answer."
 Ironically, the coach Hatfield succeeded at Clemson, Danny Ford, would eventually become the Razorbacks' coach in 1993.